matmoi/react-adaptive-streaming/README.md

+# Prepare media files

+To illustrate with an example, I'll use the film [Elephants Dream](https://orange.blender.org/), which is under Creative Commons license, and more specifically this [mp4 version](http://ia600209.us.archive.org/20/items/ElephantsDream/ed_hd.mp4).

 ## Requirements

 [ffmpeg](https://www.ffmpeg.org/download.html) is needed to prepare media files for ABR streaming, including `ffprobe` command line tool to display information about media streams.
 [bento4](https://www.bento4.com/downloads/) is also required to structure media bitstreams as expected.
-## Prepare media files

-As an example, I'll use the film [Elephants Dream](https://orange.blender.org/), which is under Creative Commons license, and more specifically its [mp4 version](http://ia600209.us.archive.org/20/items/ElephantsDream/ed_hd.mp4).

-### Video streams
+## Video streams
 The video track of `ed_hd.mp4` is gonna be my mezzanine media file, let's have a look at the bitstream structure using `ffprobe` :

 ```